john-laboss19/Network-labs/README.md

 # Network-labs
-Hands-on networking and SD-WAN labs for Network Activation role
+Hands on networking labs for Network Activation role